 Faith isn’t about rational and careful thought.
 Faith isn’t about assessing the odds and calculating the risk.
 Faith isn’t about doubt and making mistakes.
 Faith is about getting out of the boat.

 When will we begin passionately following our Beloved and stop at nothing to be with Him like Peter did?
-When will we realize that Jesus is waiting for us to step out in faith first?
+At what point will we realize that Jesus is waiting for us to step out in faith first?
 What is the worse that will happen if we do?
 That He will catch us if we doubt?

 We have only one simple question for you.
 When are you going to step out of the boat?